When F. Scott Fitzgerald wrote The Great Gatsby in 1925, did he intend to fill it with quotes and metaphors for the American Dream?

 Nick the narrator, for example, seems to believe that the American Dream is about having enough wealth so that you can extend your good fortune to others, as Gatsby does by throwing his elaborate parties.
 Nick observes—

 “I was immediately struck by the number of young Englishmen dotted about; all well dressed, all looking a little hungry, and all talking in low earnest voices to solid and prosperous Americans.

 I was sure that they were selling something: bonds or insurance or automobiles.
 They were, at least, agonizingly aware of the easy money in the vicinity and convinced that it was theirs for a few words in the right key.”

-Jay Gatsby himself believed that money could buy him the American Dream, which would be to live with the love of his life in wealth and luxury.
+Jay Gatsby himself believed that money could buy him the American Dream ( See more Quote from Jay ), which would be to live with the love of his life in wealth and luxury.
 Regardless of what Daisy said or did, nothing could deter Gatsby from seeking that dream.